Menu

 Developing a Stakeholder Engagement Plan

 A strategic plan for stakeholder engagement will aid in coordinating communications, preparing activities, promoting participation, integrating findings into the overall HIA process, identifying resource needs, and staying within your project budget.
-One example of an HIA Stakeholder Engagement Plan from the Cleveland, OH Healthy Hough HIA can be found here.

 Stakeholder Engagement Techniques